Bringing the joy of natural (and plastic-free) to your mouth, with toothbrushing soap!

 Tooth Suds are not “flavored” with artificial flavors, but they do contain essential oils (at safe dermal usage rates), giving them a mild flavor.

 Tooth Suds is technically a bar of soap.
 This means you can use it to wash your skin (or hair) too!
 If you don’t like brushing with it, enjoy a super silky and gentle wash with the bar.
 We use it as our go-to travel bar… one bar to pack for all of our washing needs while on the go!

-For safety and hygiene reason we cannot accept returns for our all-natural skincare products.
+For safety and hygiene reasons we cannot accept returns for our all-natural skincare products.
 However, if something doesn’t seem right when you receive your order, please let us know right away.
 Your satisfaction is incredibly important to us, and we truly believe that you’ll love our products.